drewdeponte/Constraid/README.md

 ## About <img src="http://upte.ch/img/logo.png" width="180">

-`Constraid` is maintained and funded by [UpTech Works, LLC][uptech], a software design & development agency & consultancy.
+`Constraid` is maintained and funded by [UpTech Works, LLC][uptech], a software product, design & development consultancy.

 We love open source software.
 See [our other projects][community] or [hire us][hire] to design, develop, and grow your product.